umbraco/UmbracoDocs/Tutorials/Members-Registration-And-Logins/index.md

 However, with the above approach, members will not be assigned to any group automatically - for this to happen, we would need to write a bit of custom code.

-# Assigning new members to member groups on registration

-## Creating a new SurfaceController
+## Going further - creating a new SurfaceController

 Since the member saving form is processed in a controller, we can copy the default UmbRegisterController and add a function to assign the newly created member to a group.